rhersen/euler-lambda/README.md

 euler-lambda
 ============

-Need to persist this because it's what my influential blog post http://blog.hersen.name/blog/2013/10/01/project-lambda-it-was-worth-the-wait is based on.
+Need to preserve this because it's what my retweeted blog post http://blog.hersen.name/blog/2013/10/01/project-lambda-it-was-worth-the-wait was based on.